 On August 28, 1943 at Palau, Nagato Maru is is loaded with troops and supplies including 100 soldiers, farmers, 8,000 drums aviation gasoline, 10 vehicles, 2,000 cases general cargo and 101,000 bags rice and departs as part of "Wewak No. 7" convoy bound for Wewak.
 The convoy also includes transports Aden Maru, Hankow Maru, Shinyu Maru escorted by subschasers CH-26 and CH-34.

-The 405th Bombardment Squadron approached inland dropping to minimum altitude over Boram Airfield and was targeted by anti-aircraft fire and the Japanese vessels each had a barrage balloon roughly 10' in diameter at a height of 400' above each ship.
-A total of thirty-six Japanese fighters from the 13th Sentai, 24th Sentai, 59th Sentai (Ki-43 Oscars) and 68th Sentai (Ki-61 Tonys) took off to intercept the American formation.
+The 405th Bombardment Squadron (405th BS) approached inland then dropped to minimum altitude over Boram Airfield and was targeted by anti-aircraft fire and the Japanese vessels each had a barrage balloon roughly 10' in diameter at a height of 400' above each ship.
+Already airborne were thirty-six Japanese fighters misidentified as "Zeros" including Ki-43 Oscars from 13th Sentai, 24th Sentai, 59th Sentai and Ki-61 Tonys from 68th Sentai took off to intercept the American formation.

-The Nagato Maru, the largest vessel in the convoy was spotted by the B-25 Mitchells from the 405th Bombardment Squadron and identified as a "Fox Able" (Japanese merchant vessel 5,500-7,500 tons with 3 masts or more).
+The Nagato Maru, the largest vessel in the convoy was spotted by the B-25 Mitchells from 405th Bombardment Squadron (405th BS) and identified as a "Fox Able" (Japanese merchant vessel 5,500-7,500 tons with 3 masts or more).

 The second flight led by B-25D "Tokyo Sleeper" 41-12905 piloted by 1st Lt.
 Roy Gover with his wingman attacked the same Fox Able (likely Nagato Maru) and claimed two 1,000 pound bomb hits that left the vessel burning and sinking.

-During the B-25 low level attacks, this vessel was set on fire and sank at roughly Lat 3° 33' S Long 143° 8' E. During the attack and sinking, three soldiers and two crew members aboard were killed.
+During the B-25 low level attacks, this vessel was set on fire and sank at roughly Lat 3° 33' S Long 143° 8' E. A total of three soldiers and two crew were killed in the attack and sinking.